1xdali/1xdali/README.md

 ### 👨‍💻 What I'm doing
 - 🔭 I’m a freelancer
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning SwiftUI
 - 🤔 I’m looking for iOS projects
 ### 📫 How to reach me
 - Twitter: [@archyvan92](https://twitter.com/archyvan92)